dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 We do so by looking at the activations of the model, meaning the values of each perceptron in the hidden layers.
-Together, these values give the entire internal state of the model at each token, and they can tell us what the model is "thinking" when processing that token.
+Together, these values give the entire internal state of the model at each piece of text (what we call a "token", which could be a word, part of a word, or a symbol).
+And they can tell us what the model is "thinking" when processing that token.
 With the right tests, we can tell if the model is "thinking" that the current token is an optional variable, or a non-optional variable.

 By the end of this post, we'll be able to build a probe that uses the models activations to determine whether the model thinks a variable